Impala¶

 Expression execution¶

-Ibis expressions have execution methods like to_pandas
+Ibis expressions have execution methods like to_pandas that compile and run the

 expressions on Impala or whichever backend is being referenced.